How can I profitably invest in Batumi apartments with a budget under $100,000 for rental income or resale?

 Tourist-Focused Districts: The New Boulevard area and Old Town periphery offer the strongest short-term rental potential.
 Properties here typically range from $70,000-$95,000 for studios and small one-bedroom units within walking distance to the beach.
 These locations generate 6-9 months of active rental season with nightly rates that can reach $40-$80 during peak summer months.

 Residential Growth Areas: The Khimshiashvili and Angisa districts present better value propositions for long-term rental strategies.
 Here, your budget secures larger apartments (60-75 square meters) at $55,000-$85,000, attracting local professionals and long-term expatriate renters.
-Annual rental yields typically stabilize at 7-10% with lower vacancy risk compared to purely tourist-dependent properties.
+Annual gross rental yields for long-term residential rentals typically range from 6–8%, while better-located short-term rental properties can reach 8–10% gross.
+Net yields after costs are usually 1.5–2% lower.

 Emerging Opportunity Zones: Areas around the Batumi Technological University and new residential developments in Makhinjauri offer properties at the lower end of your budget ($45,000-$70,000), with potential appreciation as infrastructure develops.
 These require longer investment horizons but can deliver both rental income and capital appreciation.
 The key consideration is matching district characteristics to your investment goal: tourist areas maximize short-term yields but require active management, while residential districts provide stability with less operational complexity.